-(Texas Commission on Environmental Quality, 2006)
+(TCEQ, 2006)

 Many Texas dams are exempt from dam safety requirements by state legislation which makes tracking their maintenance status extremely challenging.
 Condition-related data and associated risk for the region's levees is largely unknown because most of the levees in the state are built, inspected and/or maintained by local governing agencies who may not have the resources for routine assessment and performance tracking.
 According to the National Levee Database, the levee condition for all 122 levees within the Trinity region is "Unknown".